Jan-HendrikNiemann/ABMs/README.md

 2. An extened voter model defined on arbitrary networks, `ExtendedVoterModel.py`
 3. A spatial predator-prey model, `PredatorPreyModel.py`

-The use is as follows:
+## How to use?

 1. Create measurements with `demo_data_generation.py`.
 The script illustrates the procedure using the agent-based model in `VoterModel.py`.
 There are some pre-generated measurements in the directory `data/raw`.
 2. Process the data to obtain *point-wise* estimates of drift and diffusion.
 Use gEDMD to learn a global description.
 The procedure is demonstrated in `demo_post_processing.py`.
 There are some post-processed measurements in the directory `data/processed`.
-3. The reduced stochastic differential equation can be simulated.
+3. The reduced stochastic differential equation can now be simulated.
 This is demonstrated in `demo_reduced_SDE.py`.
+4. The evaluation is demonstrated in `demo_evaluation.py`.

 ## Additional Requirements